sfigg/commercialization-public/docset/test/hck/troubleshooting-windows-hck-test-failures.md

 ## <a href="" id="cat"></a>5.
 Identify the failure category

 The **Results** tab in Windows HCK Studio lists test tasks in the order in which they were run.
 Failed tests include error options that you can use to help troubleshoot test failures.
-For more information about the **Results** tab, see [Manage Test Results using Result Tab](0752b03a-ba0f-4b12-b653-d9db07442d8b).

 The following table describes test categories and their indicators; the failure category column links to troubleshooting assistance in this article.
 To access test errors, execution logs, tasks logs, and additional associated files, right-click the failed test on the Windows HCK Studio **Results** tab.